Hamilton Halton Construction Association Ontario Architecture

 After 1900 Dundas developed slowly with Edwardian style houses interspersed with the older homes.
 After WWII, and the adoption, by most people, of the car, suburbs outside Dundas but using Dundas retail developed.

-Since 1960, the city has been experiencing a population explosion.
+Since 1960, the town has been experiencing a population explosion.
 The western end of Governor's Road has been straightened out and ...

 Click here for books and web pages on Dundas.